lsst/verify/doc/lsst.verify/tasks/lsst.verify.tasks.ConfigApdbLoader.rst

 ConfigApdbLoader
 ################

-``ConfigApdbLoader`` creates a `lsst.dax.apdb.Apdb` object from a science task config that contains a `~lsst.dax.apdb.ApdbConfig`.
+``ConfigApdbLoader`` creates an `lsst.dax.apdb.Apdb` object from a science task config that contains an `~lsst.dax.apdb.ApdbConfig`.
-This provides users with a `~lsst.dax.apdb.Apdb` object that accesses the same database as the original science task.
+This provides users with an `~lsst.dax.apdb.Apdb` object that accesses the same database as the original science task.

 This task is intended for use as a subtask of :lsst-task:`lsst.verify.tasks.apdbMetricTask.ApdbMetricTask`.